soniabrami/toddmotto.github.io/_posts/2013-12-29-everything-you-wanted-to-know-about-javascript-scope.md

 })();
 {% endhighlight %}

 This allows a very powerful level of interactivity, as well as code security.
-A very important part of JavaScript is ensuring security, which is exactly _why_ we can't afford to put all functions in the global scope as they'll be publically available, which makes them open to vulnerable attacks.
+A very important part of JavaScript is ensuring security, which is exactly _why_ we can't afford to put all functions in the global scope as they'll be publicly available, which makes them open to vulnerable attacks.

 Here's an example of returning an Object, making use of `public` and `private` methods: